Department of Movement Sciences

 Prereqs: RSTM 2050

-RSTM 3100 Outdoor and Adventure Leadership (3 credits)
+SRM 3100 Leadership in Outdoor Recreation and Sport (3 credits)

 General Education: International, Social and Behavioral Ways of Knowing

 Tourism is “the largest scale movement of goods, services, and people that humanity has ever seen. ” This course provides an overview of tourism as an industry and a socio-cultural phenomenon from local to international levels as well as the economic, social, and environmental impacts of tourism on local communities.
-Typically Offered: Spring (Odd Years).
+Typically Offered: Spring.

 Credit arranged